-The incremental cost of each stand-alone energy use measure are located in the work paper "KCPL 2017 IRP Exhibits.xlsx."
+The incremental cost of each stand-alone energy use measure are located in the work paper "GMO 2017 IRP Exhibits.xlsx" and "KCPL 2018 IRP Exhibits.xlsx."

 B. The cost of incentives paid by the utility to customers or utility financing to encourage participation in the potential demand-side program.
 The utility shall consider multiple levels of incentives paid by the utility for each end-use measure within a potential demand-side program, with corresponding adjustments to the maximum achievable potential and the realistic achievable potential of that potential demand-side program; -